 For workers of an employer in bankruptcy or receivership, the WEPP provides compensation if employment has been terminated with unpaid wages, vacation pay, severance pay (if applicable) and termination pay.
 Such compensation is limited to wages and certain other types of pay which accrued between the date six months prior to a restructuring event and the date of the bankruptcy or the imposition of receivership.
-If there is no restructuring event, then compensation is provided for wages and certain other types of pay for the sixmonth period preceding the date of the employer's bankruptcy or receivership.
-Under the WEPP, the employee will receive no more than the equivalent of seven weeks' maximum insurable earnings under the Employment Insurance Act, minus certain prescribed amounts.
+If there is no restructuring event, then compensation is provided for wages and certain other types of pay for the six month period preceding the date of the employer's bankruptcy or receivership.
+Under the WEPP, the employee will receive no more than the equivalent of four weeks of insurable EI earnings, minus certain prescribed amounts.